flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 There are several scenarios for the TOD Calculation:

-1. Angle of Descent bound:
+1. Fixed Angle of Descent:
     - Descending from altitude X to altitude Y with a fixed descent angle (commonly 3°)
-2. Distance to Fix bound:
+2. Fixed Distance to Navigation Fix:
     - Descending from altitude X to altitude Y within a fixed distance (e.g. 90NM)
-3. Rate of Descent bound:
+3. Fixed Rate of Descent:
     - Descending from altitude X to altitude Y within a fixed vertical speed (e.g. -2.000ft/min)

-Depending on the scenarios current ground speed (and maybe even several ground speeds at different altitudes) are included in the calculation to take into account that during descent we usually also slow down at some point.
+Depending on the scenarios ground speeds are included in the calculation to take into account that during descent we usually also slow down at some point.

 The flyPad TOD calculator can be used for all of these scenarios.

 #### Angel of Descent

-To calculate the TOD with a fixed angel of descent we simply have to enter the starting altitude and the desired target altitude.
+To calculate the TOD with a fixed angle of descent we simply have to enter the starting altitude and the desired target altitude.
 We can also enter a certain angle other than 3°.
 But 3° is a common standard descent angle in aviation and rarely needs to be changed.

 Example: